14 Fun Run Theme Ideas For Your Next 5K

 Note: make sure you fully understand your legal responsibilities (including permitting, health and safety etc) when it comes to offering alcohol in your event.
 This will vary depending on your jurisdiction and will not be very complicated in most cases, but still keep it in mind.

-3. Savoury runs
+3. Savory runs

-Bacon, burgers, pizza, all of the things people run to be able to eat can make great centrepieces for your fun run.
+Bacon, burgers, pizza, all of the things people run to be able to eat can make great centerpieces for your fun run.
 You can offer your treat of choice in aid stations, at the finish line or make consuming a certain amount (a burger a mile) part of the race.

 Getting a sponsor for your food-based fun run should also be easy with plenty of suppliers eager to provide all the food supplies you'll need in exchange for brand placements and other promo opportunities.